Warbo/chriswarbo-net/unfinished/streams.md

 `(pure, >>=)`, AKA `(λx..., λx.λf...)`.
 Hmm, we need a more direct representation of `IO a`, e.g. using a 'real world'...

-Since this is just a demonstration, we'll use an incredibly naive implementation which works on one `Problem`{.ocaml} at a time until it's solved.
+Since this is just a demonstration, we'll use an incredibly naïve implementation which works on one `Problem`{.ocaml} at a time until it's solved.
 First we need to define the streams; we currently have a `NoWorseStream`{.ocaml} which contains `Solvers`{.ocaml} which turn a `p : Problem`{.ocaml} into a